 Motorola Solutions Foundation Increases Support for Illinois Institute of Technology Interprofessional Projects Program

-Motorola Solutions Foundation, the charitable arm of Motorola Solutions, Inc. has increased its annual support of Illinois Institute of Technology with a $65,000 “Innovation Generation Grant.”
-Through the grant, Illinois Tech’s Interprofessional Projects Program, also known as IPRO, will partner with other Chicago-area Innovation Generation Grant recipients through IPRO NxtGen 2018: Exploring the Convergence of STEM Education, Big Data Science & Public Safety to Inspire Collaborative Innovation.
+The Motorola Solutions Foundation, the charitable arm of Motorola Solutions, Inc. has increased its annual support of Illinois Institute of Technology with a $60,000 “Innovation Generation Grant.”
+Through the grant, Illinois Tech’s Interprofessional Projects program, also known as IPRO, will partner with other Chicago-area Innovation Generation Grant recipients on a project entitled IPRO NxtGen 2017: Exploring the Convergence of STEM Education, Big Data Science & Public Safety to Inspire Collaborative Innovation.

-The Motorola Solutions Foundation awards grants each year to organizations, such as Illinois Tech, that support and advance public safety programs and technology and engineering education initiatives.
-Programs that serve underrepresented populations, including females, people with disabilities, and veterans remain a priority.
+The Motorola Solutions Foundation awards grants each year to organizations, such as Illinois Tech, which support and advance public safety programs and technology and engineering education initiatives.
+This year, programs that served underrepresented populations, including females, people with disabilities and veterans were prioritized.

-Established in 1995, the Interprofessional Project course became the first of its kind to embed interdisciplinary, project-centered team learning experiences within the core education requirements of a university.
+Established in 1995, the Interprofessional Project course became the first-of-its-kind to embed interdisciplinary project-centered team learning experiences within the core education requirements of a university.
 It brings together students from different disciplines, such as design, psychology, and engineering, to work on a problem in an open-ended setting.
-In 2018–2019, with the help of the grant from Motorola Solutions Foundation, IPRO teams will collaborate with Shedd Aquarium in their research and education outreach efforts, the Chicago Public Schools Student Science Fair, Inc. to reimagine the science fair experience, and the American Red Cross to develop concepts that improve neighborhood-specific preparedness and responsiveness to fire emergencies.
+With the help of the grant from Motorola Solutions Foundation, in 2017-18, IPRO will collaborate with the Field Museum in their research and education outreach efforts, the Bronzeville Chicago Public Library branch to redesign its space and services, and public safety organizations that offer youth development and first responder services.

-About Motorola Solutions Foundation: The Motorola Solutions Foundation is the charitable and philanthropic arm of Motorola Solutions.
+The Motorola Solutions Foundation is the charitable and philanthropic arm of Motorola Solutions.
 With employees located around the globe, Motorola Solutions seeks to benefit the communities where it operates.
-The foundation achieves this by making strategic grants, forging strong community partnerships, and fostering innovation.
-The Motorola Solutions Foundation focuses its funding on public safety, disaster relief, employee programs, and education, especially in science, technology, engineering, and math.
-For more information on Motorola Solutions Corporate and Foundation giving, visit our website: motorolasolutions.com/foundation.
+The foundation achieves this by making strategic grants, forging strong community partnerships and fostering innovation.
+The Motorola Solutions Foundation focuses its funding on public safety, disaster relief, employee programs and education, especially in science, technology, engineering and math.
+For more information on Motorola Solutions Corporate and Foundation giving, visit our website: www.motorolasolutions.com/foundation.

 About Illinois Institute of Technology